ljpatrick/marxpaint/docs/README.txt

                  If neither of those are possible, the key sequence of [Shift] + [Control] + [Escape] may be used to quit.
 (See the "Options" documentation.)

+         Sound Muting

+                 There is no on-screen control button at this time, but by pressing [Alt] + [S], sound effects can be disabled and re-enabled (muted and unmuted) while the program is running.

+                 Note that if sounds are completely disabled (e.g., by unselecting "Enable Sound Effects" in Tux Paint Config or running Tux Paint with the "--nosound" command-line option), the [Alt] + [S] key sequence has no effect. (i.e., it cannot be used to turn on sounds when the parent/teach wants them disabled.)

    --------------------------------------------------------------------------